-We have also to bear in mind the various reflected pains which may occur in visceral diseases in which the pain is referred, not to the diseased organ itself, but to a cutaneous area innervated by the posterior root through which the afferent visceral nerves reach the brain-stem (see Fig. 191, p.
-335.)
-Thus, for example, in peri-carditis there may be precordial or epigastric pain.
-Physical examina. tion will clear up the diagnosis in cases of aneurism and of mediastinal growths.
+We have also to bear in mind the various reflected pains which may occur in visceral diseases.
+Thus, for example, in pericarditis there may be precordial or epigastric pain.
+Physical examination will clear up the diagnosis in cases of aneurism and of mediastinal growths.